comunidad-hispana-squad/squad-layer-rotator/README.md

 - `SFTP_REMOTE_PATH`: Path of the destinations file.
 - `RUN_HOUR`: Hour to run the script.
 Goes from 0 to 23.
 Defaults to `99` which will cause to run on startup.
 - `LOCAL_FOLDER`: Folder to retrieve files from.
 Defaults to `./layers`.
+- `DISCORD_WEBHOOK_URL`: Optional.
+A webhook to send a message with the chosen file

 ## File selection